How is Dry Dog Food Made?

 - Once the food is done cooking, it needs to be dried before it is packaged.
 We gently air-dry the dog food to help protect the key nutrients and taste that dogs naturally love.

-Our process takes longer and is made in smaller batches, but it yields a food that is highly nutritious and tastes great, which are two big benefits for your best friend and your many years together.
+Our process takes longer and is made in smaller batches, but it yields a food that is highly nutritious and tastes great.
+Those are two big benefits for your best friend and your many years together.

 Which Dry Dog Food is Right for Your Furry Friend?